flux-capacitor-io/flux-capacitor-io.github.io/README.md

 *  Circuit breakers or retry loops

 Every microservice can be turned into a microclient, there is no loss of functionality.
-The only thing microclients do, is read from and post to a messagebroker like flux-capacitor.
+The only thing microclients do, is read from and post to a message service.
-Getting messages from A to B, load balancing and persisting is done through the messagebroker with a fraction of the code.
+Getting messages from A to B, load balancing and persisting is done through the message service with a fraction of the code.

 Most companies we have seen, each dev team is responsible for a few up to 10 microservices.
 A small company with 10 teams will approach 100 separate microservices quick.